shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Sheet/Step 1: Learn the basics/Step 1.4: Know Basic Maths/Check Prime.md

 - https://www.codingninjas.com/studio/problems/check-prime_624934
 - note - java was not working
-- checking 2 and odd numbers only
+- checking 2 and odd numbers only up to sqrt(n)
+- remember boundary cases for 1 and 2

 ```cpp
 bool isPrime(int n)